albertozelaya5/html-css-course/starter/05-Design/annotations.md

    El highlight sections son como stand out sections que queremos enfatizar, y eso se hace dándoles un color diferente

 ## Implementing Whitespace and Visual Hierarchy

 Al inicio del document con el primer title, poner un whitespace big-ton(64 / 80), y entre cada sección on ton( 80 / 96)

 - Entre secciones, al titulo big(32 / 48)
 - Entre iconos y titles de un mismo card(24 / 32 / 48)
 - Entre listas y elementos muy relacionados(16 / 18 / 20)

+## Web Design Rules #9: User Experience (UX)

+_Design is not just what it looks like and feels like.
+Design is how it works_

+`User interface` is the visual presentation of a product.
+It's how the graphical interface looks and feels like

+> looks like and feels like

+- Layout
+- Personality
+- Typography, colors, icons, etc

+> how it works

+`User experience` is the overall experience the user has while interacting with the product

+- Does the app feel logical and well thought out?
+- Does the navigation work intuitively?
+- Are users reaching their goals?

+### UI and UX Design

+UI Design is what makes and interface beautiful
+UX is what makes an interface useful and functional

+Si es dañino
+Arreglar eso en que uno siente inseguridad

+start budgeting
+basics of investing and fix it!

+Si no es dañino
+Ser yo mismo y lo queme gusta

+UX Deign _can not_ exist without UI Design!

+Un Ui bien diseñado ya contribuye bastante a la experiencia del usuario(UX)

+A website or application exist for a reason: a user has a goal for visiting it, and a business has a goal for creating it

+> User goals

+- Use a certain product to find some information
+- Buy some product

+> Business goals

+- Sell something (product or selling advertisements)

+Good UX design aligns the user's goals with the business goals, o llenar ambos objetivos

+> Examples

+User wants to designing websites faster
+Business wants to selling design kits for design tools (Sketch or Figma)

+Good user experience design will design a product that makes it easy to both the user and the business to fulfill their goals

+UX Example: Highlight one option in pricing table

+- Helps the user decide faster what is the best option
+- Helps the business to maximize revenue

+Usar un popup form in order to capture email addresses - ❌ Bad practice Have to be aware, that's not good UX Design

+> ❌ Bad UX Design

+- Hiding a button to cancel a subscription

+### UX Rules for Usability

+1. Don't design complicated layouts.
+Don't reinvent the wheel.
+Use patterns the users know Usar patrones que para los usuarios son similares, en lugar de tratar de ser original La creatividad es cuando se hace una 1% website o para ganar un premio

+Si es familiar, el usuario encontrara el objetivo mas fácil `Familiarity with the layout is way more important that being original`

+2. Make your call-to-action(usually button) the most prominent element, and make the text descriptive
+   Que el botón describa exactamente lo que pasa when users clicked it
+3. Use blue text and underlined text only for links!
+4. Animations should have a purpose and be fast: (between 200 and 500 milliseconds)
+5. In forms, align labels and fields in a single vertical line, to make the form easier to scan(not justify)
+6. Offer users good feedback for all actions: form errors, form success, etc.
+   [web apps]
+   Mostrar bien cuando hay errores, icono puede ayudar Si algo se mandarla mostrarlo con una notification de success o un mensaje
+7. Place action buttons where they will create an effect (law of locality) [web apps]
+   Si se crea algo abajo, poner el botón abajo por ejemplo No aplica siempre a websites como call to action btn on marketing websites

+### UX Rules for Website Content

+8. Use a descriptive, keyword-focused headline on your main page.
+Don’t be vague or fancy!
+   Usar keywords que describan bien lo que el negocio hace!
+   What the business does, or what website is all about!
+9. Only include relevant information, efficiently!
+Cut out fluff and make the content 100% clear
+   Quitar texto innecesario, partes de imágenes, etc
+10. Use simple words!
+Avoid technical jargon and “smart-sounding” words
+11. Break up long text with sub-headings, images, block quotes, bullet points, etc.